Lagan Corridor Project

 - high quality landscaping with associated path connections.

-The total investment is approximately £4.8 million, fifty percent of which comes from our Belfast Investment Fund.
-Other partners are Ulster Garden Villages (£1 million investment), Department for Communities, Department for Infrastructure, DfI Rivers and the Lagan Navigation Trust.
+The total investment is approximately £4.8 million, almost 50 percent of which comes from our Belfast Investment Fund.
+Other partners are Ulster Garden Villages, Department for Communities, Department for Infrastructure, Rivers and the Lagan Navigation Trust.

 The development of the Lagan Gateway has the potential to deliver benefits for communities close to the corridor as well as for the whole city.